 Thymeleaf Templates

-Thymeleaf templates are just HTML static files (.html
+Thymeleaf templates are simple HTML static files (.html

 folder.
 Spring Boot automatically picks and renders these HTML files when required.